Alex1990/grunt-seajs-transport/README.md

 **2014-09-23** `0.1.3`

-Fix the git url in `package.json` because of the stupid `grunt-ini`.
+Fix the git url in `package.json` because of the stupid `grunt-init`.

 **2014-09-23** `0.1.2`